Critical and Non-Traditional Security

-The Global Reordering research theme focuses on the security challenges that emerge from the ongoing transformation and reproduction of international order, in a world characterised by rising powers, populism, and pandemics.
+The Critical and Non-Traditional Security research theme follows our former research theme on Global Reordering.
+The Global Reordering research theme focused on the security challenges that emerge from the ongoing transformation and reproduction of international order, in a world characterised by rising powers, populism, and pandemics.
 Global reordering processes have the potential to disrupt existing hierarchies of power, restructure international institutions, and redefine the social categories of international affairs.
-Our expertise on changing global orders includes work on International Law, the rise of China, the changing roles of Europe and the UK in international politics, and the increasing prominence of Aukus and the Anglosphere.
-Our partners in this work include the UK Ministry of Defence, UNA-UK, the Foreign Policy Centre, and the EU Non-Proliferation and Disarmament Network.
+The Critical and Non-Traditional Security theme encompasses this work under its broad umbrella, extending these insights about the potential for radical disruption of the global status quo to a wider range of topics.
+These include critical nuclear politics, alternative security futures, ontological security, and existential security.

-This theme intersects with the work of other POLIS research centres in areas such as atrocity prevention (European Centre for the Responsibility to Protect), the political implications of Brexit (Centre for Democratic Engagement) and the emergence of hybrid political regimes in the developing world (Centre for Global Development).
-This research theme is led by Dr Kingsley Edney.
+This theme intersects with the work of other POLIS research centres in areas such as atrocity prevention (European Centre for the Responsibility to Protect), the political implications of Brexit (Centre for Democratic Engagement), the emergence of hybrid political regimes in the developing world (Centre for Global Development), and the existential politics of climate change (Centre for Environmental Security).
+The Critical and Non-Traditional Security research theme is led by Dr Tom Vaughan.

 AUKUS, Global Britain, and the Anglosphere